DarkGhostHunter/Larakick/wiki/HTTP.md

 # HTTP

 Larakick conveniently generates controllers for you, along with almost everything you need to make them work, including routes.
-You only have to point out your controllers and that's it.
+You only have to point out your controllers, what you want them to do, and that's it.

 ```yaml
 namespace: App\Http\Controllers